Leeds Beckett University - City Campus,

 Produce what you've been asked for

 It’s even more important than usual to follow your assignment brief carefully.
 With an essay, you often have some leeway to be imaginative, coming up with your own argument and structure.
-However a report usually has a set structure, so be sure to produce exactly what your tutor requires.
+However a report usually has a set structure, so be sure to produce exactly what your lecturer requires.
 See what a basic report includes on our report writing pages.

 Layout is key